Plovdiv Guide

 Monuments and attractions

 Ancient Theatre (Roman Amphitheatre) - One of the best-preserved structures of its kind in the world.
-Built in the 2nd century during the reign of Emperor Trajan, the theatre is still used for concerts and theatrical performances.
+Built in the 2nd century during the reign of Emperor Trajan, the theater is still used for concerts and theatrical performances - it has a capacity of up to 7,000 spectators.
+The theater was only discovered in 1972 during a landslide caused by heavy rain.
+After extensive archaeological excavations and restoration work, the theater reopened in 1981 and is still used for cultural events, concerts and festivals, including the annual International Folklore Festival.

 Plovdiv Hills (Tepe) - The city is surrounded by six hills (Bunardzika, Sahatt Tepe, Nebet Tepe and others).
 For example, on Nebet Tepe you can admire the ruins of an ancient fortification and a beautiful view of the city.